steamclock/bluejay/README.md

 A scan result `(ScanDiscovery, [ScanDiscovery])` contains the current discovery followed by an array of all the discoveries made so far.

-The stopped result contains all the discoveries made, and an error if there is one.
+The stopped result contains a final list of discoveries available just before stopping, and an error if there is one.

 #### Scan Action